 Congratulations to our awardees!
-We are happy to announce the awardees for the USC Research and Innovation (R&I) President’s Sustainability Initiative Award (PSIA) program.
+We are happy to announce the awardees for the Office of Research & Innovation (OORI) President’s Sustainability Initiative Award (PSIA) program.
 We received 25 proposal applications for which six were awarded: Professors William Berelson (Dornsife) and Kelly Sanders (Viterbi): A network of air quality sensors to serve LA communities impacted by point source emissions and help develop neighborhood-scale insight into CO2 and pollutant inputs and sinks; Professors Lida Chatzi, Max Aung, Lucy Golden (Keck) and Adam Smith (Viterbi): PFAS ACT: Addressing the PFAS drinking water crisis in Southern California; Professors Megan Fieser and Barry Thompson (Dornsife): Catalytic upcycling of polyvinyl chloride (PVC) to electroactive polymers; Professors Andrew Gracey and Sergey Nuzhdin (Dornsife): Establishing healthy coastal ecosystems via captive breeding of sunflower sea stars; Professors Matthew Kahn, Paulina Oliva, and Robert Metcalfe (Dornsife): The economics of climate change mitigation and adaptation; Professors Clay Wang (Pharmacy) and Travis Williams (Dornsife): Converting plastics into high values chemical using knowledge from rules of life.

 Michelson & Immunology: The Michelson Philanthropies & Science Prize for Immunology honors the bold, trailblazing, and transformative research of in human immunology with trans-disease applications to accelerate vaccine and immunotherapeutic discovery.
 Write up your innovative research by October 1 and you can win $30,000 as well as be published in Science Magazine!
 Learn more.